stoyangalchev/Fast-and-Furious/README.md

 # Fast and Furious 🚗💨

 **Fast and Furious** is a sleek web application built with React and Vite.
 It's designed for car enthusiasts who want to explore, contribute, and engage with a vibrant community of vehicle lovers.
-From adding your favorite rides to commenting and liking, this app brings your automotive passions to life!
+From adding your favorite vehicle to commenting and liking, this app brings your automotive passions to life!

 ## 📸 Screenshots